Online events for genealogical research that SGES believes may be of interest, listed as a public service only.

 How To Attend These Events

-All events are listed in Central time.
+Some events are listed in Central time (CST)

 Access to all events will be through GoToWebinar.
 Instructions and Connectivity Link will be forwarded via email to all registrants upon registration, six days prior and again 1 hour prior to the event.
-Making the connection is quick and easy only requiring a computer and Internet connectivity from w
+Making the connection is quick and easy only requiring a computer and Internet connectivity

-All events are listed in Central time.
+Some events are listed in Central time (CST)

 Access to all events will be through GoToWebinar.
 Instructions and Connectivity Link will be forwarded via email to all registrants upon registration, six days prior and again 1 hour prior to the event.
 Making the connection is quick and easy only requiring a computer and Internet connectivity from wherever you chose to watch the event.
 Your questions help drive the meetings, and we will be there to help each other.